PowerShell/platyPS/docs/Get-MarkdownMetadata.md

 ```

 ## DESCRIPTION
-PlatyPS stores metadata information at the top of a markdown file.
+PlatyPS stores metadata information in the header block of the markdown file.
 It's stored as key-value string pairs.

 By default, platyPS stores help file name and markdown schema version.

-The metadata section can contain user-provided key-value string pairs.
+The metadata section can contain user-provided key-value string pairs to be used by external tools.
-They would be ignore by [New-ExternalHelp](New-ExternalHelp.md).
+These pairs would be ignored by [New-ExternalHelp](New-ExternalHelp.md).
-These values can be used by external tools.

 [Get-MarkdownMetadata](Get-MarkdownMetadata.md) provides a consistent way to retrieve these key-value pairs.
-They return as a key-value \<Dictionary\[String, String\]\> object.
+The cmdlet returns a key-value \<Dictionary\[String, String\]\> object.

 ## EXAMPLES